redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 - The socket interface must be protected by DAC and MAC to ensure that only the SEC-LSM-MGR can create the socket.

-- Clients of SEC-LSM-MGR should check the identity of the service it access, at least, its UID and GID.
+- Clients of SEC-LSM-MGR should check the identity of the service they access, at least its UID and GID.

 ## Change binary